Former ranks of the Canadian Armed Forces: Ratings insignia

-Starting around the 1950's, the RCN's Ratings rank structure was changed to match closer to that of the Army's.
-As such, the ranks of Petty Officer 2nd Class and Petty Officer 1st Class were introduced to match those of an army/RCAF Sergeant and Staff Sergeant/Flight Sergeant respectively.
-Likewise, the ranks of Chief Petty Officer 2nd Class and Chief Petty Officer 1st Class were similarly introduced to match those of an army/RCAF Warrant Officer Class II and Warrant Officer Class I respectively.
+Starting around the 1950s, the RCN's ratings rank structure was changed to match closer to that of the army's.
+As such, the ranks of petty officer 2nd class and petty officer 1st class were introduced to match those of an army/RCAF sergeant and staff sergeant/flight sergeant respectively.
+Likewise, the ranks of chief petty officer 2nd class and chief petty officer 1st class were similarly introduced to match those of an army/RCAF warrant officer class II and warrant officer class I respectively.

-Good Conduct Chevrons were continued to be worn up to the rank of Petty Officer 1st Class until Unification of the Canadian Armed Forces in 1968.
+Good conduct chevrons continued to be worn up to the rank of petty officer 1st class until Unification of the Canadian Armed Forces in 1968.

-Similar to that of the Army, the Crown worn with insignia until 1983 was the Tudor Crown.
-After 1953, it was replaced by the St. Edward's Crown.
+Similar to that of the army, the crown worn with insignia until 1953 was the Tudor Crown.
+After 1953, it was replaced by St. Edward's Crown.

 Pre-unification army

 Army officers' insignia before unification consisted of several rank badges based on British Army designs: